Pebble94464/sqlalchemy-hsqldb/README.rst

 Older versions of HyperSQL are not currently supported, including those used by OpenOffice.org and LibreOffce.
 This may change in the future.
-However both applications can easily be configured to connect to a HyperSQL 2.0 database.
+However both applications can be configured relatively easily to connect to a HyperSQL 2.0 database.

 Please ensure the architecture of any software components installed match, including Java and Python environments, HyperSQL, and applications used.